Rhubarb Bread and Butter Pudding

 - Set your oven to 180 C, 350 F or Gas Mark 4.

-- Butter your bread slices and cut them into strips of about 3 cm wide.
+- Spread you bread slices with butter and then with jam.
+Then cut them into strips of about 3 cm wide.

 - Place a layer of the bread strips in your oven-proof dish.
-Sprinkle with a little sugar and add a few spoonfuls of Rhubarb Jam.
 Repeat until you have used up all the bread strips.

 - Beat the eggs in a bowl and then add the milk and the vanilla essence.
 Pour the mixture into the oven-proof dish.